Why problem-solving is important

 - Either person can say ‘no’ if they don’t want to talk about it right then, but agree to make another time soon to discuss it – no more than 1-2 days after it first comes up.

 - If the discussion gets heated, either person can call for a ‘break’ to calm down.

 - Raise problems at a good time and place.
 For example, do it when the children aren’t around, when there’s enough time to discuss the issue, when there are no other competing demands like making dinner, and when you’re both calm.

-- Try to listen so you both understand what the other person is saying.
+- Try to actively listen so you both understand what the other person is saying.

-- Agree that you won’t raise conflict topics or show disrespect in front of other people.
+- Agree that you won’t raise conflict topics or show disrespect in front of other people and your children.

-- Keep in mind that if one of you has a problem, you both have a problem.
+- Keep in mind that if one of you has a problem, it’s likely to affect both of you.